 A data structure is a particular way of organizing data in a computer so that it can be used effectively.
-In this article, the real-time applications of all the data structures are discussed.
+The real-life applications of all the data structures are discussed below.

 Some other applications of the arrays are:

-- Arrangement of leader-board of a game can be done simply through arrays to store the score and arrange them in descending order to clearly make out the rank of each player in the game.
+- Arrangement of the leader board of a game can be done simply through arrays to store the score and arrange them in descending order to clearly make out the rank of each player in the game.

-- 2D arrays, commonly known as, matrix, are used in image processing.
+- 2D arrays, commonly known as, matrices, are used in image processing.

 - It is also used in speech processing, in which each speech signal is an array.